UvA-CW-Robo-research/Multi-Nao-Speech-Orchestration/setup.md

       - Check the default list of available voices: `print(tts.getAvailableVoices())`

 - [ ] Set up [face tracker](http://doc.aldebaran.com/2-1/naoqi/trackers/altracker.html#ready-to-move-robot) with head movement only
+    - Note: some arguments for the used parameters (e.g., `stiffnessInterpolation` and `registerTarget`) are not entirely clear (see the python script).

 ## Guideline for setting up the experiment
 1. Connect all equipments (e.g., mac mini, tp-link, researcher laptop, robots).